XRPLF/xrpl-dev-portal/resources/contribute-code/index.md

 - Add or remove transactions.
 - Affect consensus.

-**Note:** If your change doesn't need an amendment, you can go straight to coding and deployment.
+{% admonition type="info" name="Note" %}If your change doesn't need an amendment, you can go straight to coding and deployment.{% /admonition %}

 Implementing code as an amendment requires you to add the amendment to these files: